BlueShifTA/terminal-vim/README.md

 - Leader is set to comma (`let mapleader = ','`).
 - Visual selections `*`/`#` reuse `VisualSelection()` to search forward/backward.
 - The FZF commands automatically ignore typical build artifacts (`dist`, `build`, `node_modules`, `.cache`, miniﬁed files).
-- `install.sh` uses `uv` (if available) to install Python dependencies like `rope` and grabs `rust-analyzer` tooling via rustup.
+- `install.sh` uses `uv` (if available) to install Python dependencies like `rope`.
 - GBrowse requires your Git remote to be HTTPS/SSH pointing to GitHub or GitLab; the GitLab handler is preconfigured for `gitlab.com`.

 ## Secrets Workflow
 - `backup.sh` encrypts `~/.zshrc.secret` and your selected SSH keys using AES-256 symmetric GPG.
 You choose the passphrase when prompted; it isn’t stored anywhere, so remember it.
 - `install.sh` detects those `.gpg` files and decrypts them back into place, prompting for the same passphrase during setup.
 - Run `cleanup.sh` after you’ve restored secrets to remove the encrypted archives from the repository working tree (and unstage them if they were tracked).
-To wipe them from Git history and any remotes, the script reminds you to run:
+To wipe them from Git history and any remotes, run:
   ```bash
   bfg --delete-files .zshrc.secret.gpg --delete-files ssh_keys.tar.gz.gpg
   git reflog expire --expire=now --all && git gc --prune=now --aggressive